jsusacortes/Portfolio_Data_analytics/README.md

 A collection of end-to-end analytics projects built around real business problems in sales, marketing, and customer intelligence.
 Each project covers the full workflow — data cleaning, exploratory analysis, modeling or statistical testing, and actionable business recommendations — using Python and industry-standard tools.

-> Built for employers: every project is framed around a business question, not just a technical exercise.

 ---

 ## Project Overview